usnistgov/800-63-3/sp800-63c/sec5_strength.md

  - Subject: an identifier for the party that the assertion is about (the subscriber), usually within the namespace control of the issuer (the IdP)
  - Audience: an identifier for the party intended to consume the assertion (the RP)
  - Issuance: a timestamp indicating when the assertion was issued by the IdP
- - Expiration: a timestamp indicating when the assertion expires and SHALL no longer be accepted as valid by the RP
+ - Expiration: a timestamp indicating when the assertion expires and SHALL no longer be accepted as valid by the RP (note that this is not the expiration of the session at the RP)
  - Authentication Time: a timestamp indicating when the IdP last verified the presence of the subscriber at the IdP through a primary authentication event
  - Identifier: a random value uniquely identifying this assertion, used to prevent attackers from manufacturing malicious assertions which would pass other validity checks